Aravindrio2/MASTER-SLAVE-PROJECT/README.md

-This is my first Projectsss
+This is my first Projects